 But new games and potential advantages come along from time to time.
 Just a few years ago, daily fantasy sports (DFS) was in its infancy.

 Many DFS players were still trying to figure out effective strategies that could help them beat the game.
 Players are better today, but DFS still has some soft spots.

 Esports betting may be the next great opportunity since it’s growing at a rapid pace.
 Eilers Research forecasts that esports gambling will be worth $23.5 billion by 2020.

 Considering the rise of both the esports industry and its betting niche, this is a lucrative pursuit.
-Much like Gary Vaynerchuk became a pioneer in YouTube and social media, you can do the same with esports betting.
+Much like Gary Vaynerchuk became a pioneer in YouTube and social media, you can do the same